Maxwell's Demon & Walls

 Even so, in the world of probabilities there remains a finite possibility that this occurs in nature.
 The reality is that this would only occur on a microscale, over a very small duration.
 Certainly for systems over a long duration, and on a macroscale, the result is that the net heat transfer is from hot to cold.

 Importantly the above statistical based argument depends upon the validity of Maxwell’s distribution for gases, which is really part of kinetic theory for gases.
 In my book, as well as my paper “Latent Heat and Critical Temperature”(1), I discuss how walls influence what we know in thermodynamics.
 Specifically, without walls surrounding a gas then those gas molecules would not necessarily adhere to the kinetic theory.
 Of course the arguments in my book are more encompassing than those in my short paper.

 The point becomes; if kinetic theory falters without walls, then so does Maxwell’s distribution.
-Moreover, traditional statistical thermodynamics is all based upon systems surrounded by walls.
+Moreover, traditional statistical thermodynamics is all based upon systems surrounded by walls and elastic collisions.
 Certainly experiments need to be contained, hence walls are necessary, but we must begin to understand how a system’s walls influence our results.
 And in my papers on kinetic theory (2017 & 2018) and book I show that empirical findings are better explained by rewriting kinetic theory in terms of inelastic collisions.

 The above is not to say that heat now can flow from cold to hot on a regular basis.
 Common sense dictates that heat flows from hot to cold, without the using the seconds law nor entropy type arguments.I.e. it is temperature and not entropy that defines the direction of net heat flow.
-Like so much in traditional thermodynamic concepts, Maxwell’s demon all need a rethink.
-As does all aspects of traditional thermodynamics!
+Like so much in traditional thermodynamic concepts, Maxwell’s demon needs a rethink!

 Copyright Kent W. Mayhew